 Participants

-Participants were required to self-identify as an applied researcher, defined as “academics, researchers, and practitioners working in applied settings to create practical knowledge, with the aim of evaluating or changing practices rather than improving theory or understanding” (Evans et al., 2023, p.
+Participants were required to self-identify as applied researchers, defined as “academics, researchers, and practitioners working in applied settings to create practical knowledge, with the aim of evaluating or changing practices rather than improving theory or understanding” (Evans et al., 2023, p.
 89).
 Individuals completing research primarily for qualification purposes (e.g., research conducted for the purpose of a PhD) were excluded.
-The feedback strategies and open scholarship adoption of research students has been better established (e.g., Calle-Arango & Ávila Reyes, 2023) and was considered to be different from the focus of the work proposed.
+The feedback strategies and open scholarship adoption of research students have been better established (e.g., Calle-Arango & Ávila Reyes, 2023) and were considered to be different from the focus of the work proposed.
 Participants were not required or expected to be working in the field of climate change have any experience with open scholarship, although this was welcomed where available.
 Whilst we did not wish to formally compare between those working within/outside of climate change with or without experience of open practices, we encouraged data collection from both to gain a clearer sense of the scope of beliefs and action.
 To minimise the potential of selection bias distorting conclusions (e.g., by recruiting researchers especially interested in open scholarship), the presentation of the study focused upon the broader themes (i.e., feedback), and highlighted the importance of applied researcher perspectives compared to that of basic science.

 Participants were recruited from across the globe to emphasise the diversity of practices.
-Whilst there are well-established cultural differences in funding, incentives, approaches to working, and systems, the research cycle and as such many research processes are likely to be similar for researchers in Europe and America (where strongest representation was expected).
+Whilst there are well-established cultural differences in funding, incentives, approaches to working, and systems, the research cycle and as such many research processes are likely to be similar for researchers in Europe and America (where the highest level of representation was expected).
 We anticipated more substantive institutional- and specialism-based differences, and there was insufficient cross-cultural work examining the prevalence of open scholarship practices in applied domains to justify limiting participation by geography.
-Cultural individualism has been associated with more problematic beliefs surrounding climate action, however no meaningful effect upon climate action has been reported (Goldwert et al., 2024).
-As the current work focused upon actions rather than beliefs, and our research questions aim to represent diversity in experiences, rather than consensus in practice, we found insufficient evidence to justify limiting participation by geography.
+Cultural individualism has been associated with more problematic beliefs surrounding climate action, however, no meaningful effect on climate action has been reported (Goldwert et al., 2024).
+As the current work focused on actions rather than beliefs, and our research questions aim to represent diversity in experiences, rather than consensus in practice, we found insufficient evidence to justify limiting participation by geography.

 Each trainee-led data collection team recruited a minimum of two participants each, to account for the varying levels of interview time and to be achievable to all student levels of study.
-To achieve the scope and diversity of insights required, yet represent a realistic and achievable plan, 50 participants was set as the minimum target for each component of this programmatic Registered Report.
+To achieve the scope and diversity of insights required, yet represent a realistic and achievable plan, 50 participants were set as the minimum target for each component of this programmatic Registered Report.
 No maximum sample was declared given the inclusive ethos of the project, potential for reuse of a substantive and diverse qualitative dataset, and pedagogical value of trainees completing the project.
 To increase feasibility, a list of 100 applied researchers was generated by the research team before data collection.
 To maximise the diversity of sample, these were purposefully selected to represent a wide range of career stages, demographics, geographical regions, career specialisms and contract types, with representation from all major disciplines of study as outlined by the Frascati Manual (OECD, 2015).
 Each team was allocated up to five individuals from this list to contact to expand their network, where possible including a range of local individuals that could be suitable for climate-friendly face-to-face interviews, and international contacts within an appropriate time-zone.
 Recruitment through this method was an attempt to provide support to groups with more modest networks, and all trainees were able to contact researchers on their own initiative.